 Not a fan of cardio?
 Jennifer Aniston's simple 15-15-15 workout is the way to get it done quickly

-Jennifer Aniston did the 15-15-15 workout to stay active after an injury - here's how it can help boost your cardio fitness in just 45 minutes
+The 15-15-15 workout helped this A-list stay active after injury, and it can help boost your cardiovascular fitness in just 45 minutes

 (Image credit: Getty Images)

-As described by Jennifer Aniston, the 15-15-15 workout is a 15-minute spin, a 15-minute session on the elliptical (also known as the cross trainer), and a 15-minute run on the treadmill.
-Overall, the workout is 45 minutes long with exercises done back to back.
+The 15-15-15 workout is a 15-minute spin, a 15-minute session on the elliptical (also known as the cross trainer), and a 15-minute run on the treadmill.
+Overall, the workout is 45 minutes long with exercises done back-to-back.

-There are no time or distance goals to aim for, making it a great cardio exercise for beginners looking to improve their aerobic fitness, boost endurance, and potentially lose weight, given the calorie-burning potential of these exercises.
+There are no time or distance goals, so it's a great cardio exercise for beginners looking to improve their aerobic fitness, boost endurance, and potentially lose weight.

 I tried the 15-15-15 workout

-I tried the 15-15-15 workout six times over the past two weeks to see what it was all about.
-I don't mind cardio exercise - I enjoy running for 20 minutes a day and cycling in the summer, but I could see the benefits of this quick session.
+I tried the 15-15-15 workout six times over two weeks to see what it was all about.
+I don't mind cardio exercise - I enjoy running for 20 minutes a day and going cycling in the summer, but even I could see the benefits of this quick session.

 On busier days, I appreciated that I could break these intervals into even shorter ones.
-For example, on my second day of the 15-15-15, I wanted to do a resistance band leg workout so I added my 15 minutes of treadmill work as a warm-up and 15 minutes on the bike at the end, to cool down and stretch out my legs.
+For example, on my second day of the 15-15-15, I wanted to do a resistance band leg workout, so I added 15 minutes on the treadmill as a warm-up and 15 minutes on the bike at the end, to cool down and stretch out my legs.
 I skipped the elliptical and took a brisk 20-minute walk outdoors to clear my mind after work.

 As someone who's spent time away from exercise due to injury, I'm very wary of doing too much impact-heavy exercise - like spending more than half an hour on a treadmill.
 Monotony aside, it's tough on my joints.
 The exercise bike and elliptical offer a break from heavy exercise, while delivering an (almost) full-body workout.

-While you're not doing endless cardio and you are getting more cardio into a routine, I couldn't see myself sticking to the routine in the long term.
+While you're not doing endless cardio and you are getting more cardio into a routine, I couldn't see myself sticking to the workout in the long term.
 I would get bored doing it for more than a few weeks.
+But if you're new to exercise or returning from an injury like Jennifer Aniston, and you already have access to a gym, then I think it's a great option.

 Benefits of the 15-15-15 workout